 And when a damage to an underground asset could cripple a medical facility on the front lines of the coronavirus fight, damage prevention has never been more critical.
 Utilities around the country are stepping up during these extraordinary times, but tackling a challenge of this magnitude requires more than hard work; it requires new approaches and new technology.

-Third Party Damage Risk is Rising
+Third-Party Damage Risk is Rising

 Commercial construction is accelerating.
-From the start of the pandemic, most states have deemed construction an essential service, and have allowed operations to continue with protective measures in place.
+From the start of the pandemic, most states have deemed construction an essential service and have allowed operations to continue with protective measures in place.
 Cities, states, and contractors are taking advantage of empty highways, streets, and business districts to accelerate work.
 Utilities across the nation have reported similar if not increased volumes of 811 tickets compared to last year due to the increase in construction and maintenance activity.

-In fact, data from Foursquare indicates that foot traffic to home improvement stores was up 26% from the weeks of February 19 to March 20.
+In fact, data from Foursquare indicates that foot traffic to home improvement stores was up 26 percent from the weeks of February 19 to March 20.
 Homeowners are historically less likely to call 811 prior to embarking on projects than professional excavators are, and utilities around the country are bracing for a spike in unsafe digging.

 The Stakes Could Not Be Higher

-The increase in both heavy civil construction and DIY projects is increasing the risk of third party damage to gas, electrical, water, and telecommunications assets at a time when the consequences of damage are at their peak.
-Third party damage can impact infrastructure critical to the COVID-19 response, including hospitals, fire stations, and emergency dispatch centers.
+The increase in both heavy civil construction and DIY projects is increasing the risk of third-party damage to gas, electrical, water, and telecommunications assets at a time when the consequences of damage are at their peak.
+Third-party damage can impact infrastructure critical to the COVID-19 response including hospitals, fire stations, and emergency dispatch centers.
 With hospitals already overwhelmed, medical professionals and staff cannot afford to manage evacuations and service disruptions due to gas leaks or service outages.
 A damage to the wrong asset could cut off power to a hospital, costing lives.

 When a construction crew digging a foundation—or even a homeowner putting in a fencepost—hits a gas line, first responders are often called in to support utility workers to investigate the leak, evacuate the area, and control traffic, so the utility can shut off the gas and repair the line.
-At a time when first responders are doing everything they can to save lives from the disease, they should not be forced to divert time and risk virus exposure responding to preventable emergencies.
+At a time when first responders are doing everything they can to save lives from the virus, they should not be forced to divert time and risk exposure responding to preventable emergencies.